amharfm/percymon-gen7/README.md

 > ./data (to match with Zarel's ./sim-dist/)

 # Requirements
-I think it has to be Node v10
+> I think it has to be Node v10

+> As far as I remember, I didn't npm install when adjusting with Zarel's files.
+Idk; check urself